Meet the team

 Dr Phoebe Holdenson-Kimura

-Phoebe is a GP working in Sydney who is passionate about promoting mental wellbeing and supporting GPs who have a special interest in Mental Health.
-With recent experience working in rural Far North Queensland and Cambodia, she is interested in rural and global perspectives on mental health.
+Phoebe is a GP working in Sydney who is passionate about promoting mental wellbeing and supporting GPs to provide compassionate and comprehensive mental health care.
+She is a lecturer at Sydney University and is on the Executive Board of the World Organisation for Family Doctors Working Party on Mental Health.
+Having trained in rural Far North Queensland and worked Cambodia, she is interested in global perspectives on mental health and applying a generalist lens to mental health.

 University Centre for Rural Health